Iga Vasculitis (Henoch-Schonlein Purpura) Quiz

 Do you have a fever?

-HSP usually resolves on its own within a month with no lasting complications.
-Supportive treatment with fluids, rest and pain-killers may relieve symptoms and promote recovery.
-Medications may also be prescribed to reduce the inflammation and reduce abdominal (stomach) and joint pain.
-Surgery may be needed in severe cases of HSP.
+HSP often resolves on its own within a month without lasting complications.
+Supportive treatment with fluids, rest, and painkillers can relieve symptoms and promote recovery.
+Medications might be prescribed to reduce inflammation and alleviate abdominal and joint pain.
+Surgery may be required in severe cases of HSP.

 View the symptoms of IgA Vasculitis (Henoch-Schonlein Purpura)